Education Meets Fins in the Prairies

 The Education Centre is not only for students, it is for the community as well.
 Space will be available to community use, adult and family programming when not in use by schools.
 The creation of a conservation group, a youth group, supporting innovation and creative problem solving through citizen science projects are all on the table for development.

-The first mobile exhibit trailer is in the concept phase, for 2019 creation and use.
+The first mobile exhibit trailer is in the funding phase, for a planned fall 2019 launch.

 Join the Wave